-SPOTT provides assessments of palm oil and timber and pulp producers, processors and traders on the public disclosure of their policies, operations and commitments to environmental, social and governance (ESG) best practice.
+SPOTT provides assessments of palm oil, timber and pulp and natural rubber producers, processors and traders on the public disclosure of their policies, operations and commitments to environmental, social and governance (ESG) best practice.

 The primary aim of SPOTT assessments is to provide a measure of a company’s transparency as it relates to ESG risks.